dgurudot/gr/help/en_US/HELP-ADD-OR-SELECT-ACCOUNT.md

   - **Remove** : Remove a specific account
   - **Reset Password**: Reset selected account password.
   - **Reset Pin**: Reset select account pin.
-  - **Set Default Account**: Sets specific trade account as default for orders, positions, and dashboard.  **One account MUST be set as default.**
+  - **Set Default Account**: Sets specific trade account as default for orders, positions, and dashboard.
+You can also long press on account tile to set as default. **One account MUST be set as default.**
   - **Set Name**: Allows to set a name for an account.
 Max length: 6
   - **Toggle Read Only**: Disables ability to place orders on a specific account